loloof64/chess-room/README.md

 Some images have been downloaded from [SvgRepo](https://www.svgrepo.com).

 * Icon has been downloaded from https://www.svgrepo.com/svg/85723/chess
-* copy has been downloaded from https://www.svgrepo.com/svg/525288/copy
+* copy has been downloaded from https://www.svgrepo.com/svg/525288/
+* paste has been downloaded from https://www.svgrepo.com/svg/525279/clipboard-text